mahmuda-bjitgroup/terraform-aws/README.md

       - terraform init (Initialize Terraform configuration.)
       - terraform plan (Preview changes to be applied.)
       - terraform apply (Apply changes to create EC2 instance.)
+      - Type yes if you are sure about your changes.
+This will confirm the action and proceed with the execution of the Terraform command.